Oviya-05/Stencil-printer/README.md

+# Exp 7 - Solder paste deposition on Bare board using Stencil printer
 # Aim:
 To study the operation and performance of a semi-automatic stencil printer used in SMT assembly and to evaluate its effectiveness in achieving accurate and consistent solder paste deposition.